Fredestrik/cresh-tt-back-js/README.md

     createdb cresh-tt-back

-Once the **cresh-tt-back** database is created, clone this project. you can set up the tables with psql utility and the sql scripts in /scriptsSQL folder :
+Once the **cresh-tt-back** database is created, clone this project.
+You can set up the tables with psql utility and the sql scripts in /scriptsSQL folder :

     git clone https://github.com/Fredestrik/cresh-tt-back-js.git
     cd cresh-tt-back/scriptsSQL